-However, if the emissivity is continuous at one of the disk edge's, $r_{\rm e}$, the line profiles will no longer exhibit these sharp kinks at $g_{{\rm e}\pm}$, which may make it more challenging to constrain the location of the inner and outer radii on which an emission line has support.
-Such considerations of modified emissivities may be relevant if the density of the disk drops as we approach the disk edges.
-In particular, in the case of the so-called ``slim disk,'' the emissivity may extend to radii slightly below the ISCO radius, but the density, and thus the emissivity, rapidly drops to zero outside the horizon.
+Lastly, if the emissivity is continuous at one of the disk edges, $r_{\rm e}$, the line profiles will no longer exhibit these sharp kinks at $g_{{\rm e}\pm}$, making it more challenging to constrain the location of the inner and outer radii on which an emission line has support.
+Such considerations of modified emissivities may be relevant if the density of the disk drops closer to the edges of the disk.
+In particular, in the case of the so-called ``slim disk,'' the emissivity may extend to radii slightly below the ISCO radius.
+However, the density, and thus the emissivity, rapidly drops to zero outside the horizon.
 In the next section, we will consider two variations from the Standard disk model and how these changes impact the line profile morphology and our ability to infer parameters.